KaioHSG/youtube-adblock-block/README.md

 ## How to use?

-Add `https://raw.githubusercontent.com/KaioHSG/youtube-anti-block/main/youtube-anti-block.text` as a filter in any ad blocker.
+Add `https://github.com/KaioHSG/youtube-anti-block/raw/main/youtube-anti-block.js` as a filter in any ad blocker.

-Or, download and import the `youtube-anti-block.text` file.
+Or, download and import the [`youtube-anti-block.js`](https://github.com/KaioHSG/youtube-anti-block/blob/main/youtube-anti-block.js) file.

 ## Note